The “splendidly equipped pavilion”

 Two Mile Team Race: 1.
 Shettleston Harriers (W Sutherland 4, T Goldie 5, AS Stevenson 6) 15 points; 2.
 Maryhill Harriers (T Blakely 3, AH Blair 8, W Nelson 10) 21 pts; 3.
 Plebeian Harriers (WJ Gunn 1, SK Tombe 2, R Clarke 27) 30 pts.
 Time: 10 min 4 1-5th sec.

 It was used for training purposes for a fairly long time and the nearest local club was Garscube Harriers who hosted sports meetings there.
 The main drawback the track had was that it was almost circular with only one straight.
-When the school just long the Great Western Road Boulevard had a red blaes track laid, there was no real need for the track.
+When the school just along the Great Western Road Boulevard at Blairdardie had a red blaes track laid, there was no real need for the track.
 The last time I can remember the track being used for anything athletical was in the 1970s when it was the start and finish point for the Dunbartonshire County relays – one lap of the track followed by a lap of Knightswood Park including the pitch and putt course.